AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 Science department (now NBE), and Applied Physics department.
 Now, it still serves all Aalto and is organized from the School of Science.

-Our basic administrative web page is http://science-it.aalto.fi, but it has mostly administrative info.
-This site, https://scicomp.aalto.fi, is our practical info for users.

 You are now at the first step of the Triton tutorial.